 |Measured Total Thickness Center (excluding knobs)||1.70 mm|

 Knob height at the center of the tread is 2.5 mm.
-At the edge of the tire, the knobs measure 3.1 mm high.
-These measurements fit right in between the Racing Ralph (2.5/3.8) and Race King (2.5/2.5).
+At the edge of the tire, the knobs have a height of 3.1 mm.
+These measurements fit right in between the Schwalbe Racing Ralph (2.5/3.8) and Continental Race King (2.5/2.5).
 The measured thickness of the sidewalls is 0.5 mm, which is similar to other tires optimized for a low rolling resistance.

 Rolling Resistance Test Results